Overview

 • Learned that participants preferred the dashboard remain decluttered and most other features can be put under other menuing.

 With our new findings, we implemented them into a new sitemap iteration.
+This sitemap was reasonably slimmed down and maintained the minimum need to solve our initial problem.

-Iteration 4
+Iteration 3

 The changes brought these findings and we could see the improved cohesion in the updated chart below.